 - 1. Customize SYS1.PARMLIB.
-"Steps to customize SYS1.PARMLIB" on page 10 describes this task. - 2.
-Create the Cryptographic Key Data Set (CKDS).
-"Steps to create the CKDS" on page 12 describes this.
-Create the Public Key Data Set (PKDS).
-"Steps to create the PKDS" on page 15 describes this task. - 3.
+"Steps to customize SYS1.PARMLIB" on page 12 describes this task. - 2.
+If the installation will define a CKDS, see "Creating the CKDS" on page 13 to create the Cryptographic Key Data Set (CKDS).
+"Steps to create the CKDS" on page 14 describes the steps. - If the installation will define a PKDS, see "Creating the PKDS" on page 17 to create the Public Key Data Set (PKDS).
+"Steps to create the PKDS" on page 17 describes the steps. - If the installation will define a TKDS, see "Creating the TKDS" on page 19 to create the Token Data Set (TKDS).
+"Steps to create the TKDS" on page 20 describes the steps. - 3.
 If PKCS #11 support is desired, create the TKDS.
-"Steps to create the TKDS" on page 18 describes this task. - 4.
+"Steps to create the TKDS" on page 20 describes this task. - 4.
 Create the installation options data set.
-"Steps to create the installation options data set" on page 21 describes this task. - 5.
+"Steps to create the installation options data set" on page 23 describes this task. - 5.
 Create the startup procedure.
-"Steps to create the ICSF startup procedure" on page 25 describes this task. - 6.
+"Steps to create the ICSF startup procedure" on page 27 describes - 6.
 Provide access to the ICSF panels.
-"Steps to provide access to the ICSF panels" on page 26 describes this task.
+"Steps to provide access to the ICSF panels" on page 29 describes this task.